stgm/rester/README.md

     git clone https://github.com/stgm/rester.git
     cd rester

 If running in the [CS50 IDE](https://cs50.io), make sure that you have enabled public sharing of your web app.
-In the IDE, go to Sharing -> Application and check the Public checkbox.
+In the IDE, go to Share -> Application and check the Public checkbox.

 ## Example data